The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 • It can take some time to find the right stretch and your chin may take the brunt of the traction force.

-• But, it still gives you the same benefits and if you use it correctly it can bring you much neck pain relief.
+• But, it still gives you the same benefits and if you use it correctly it can bring you a lot of relief.

 The Best Over the Door Traction Device